FEniCS/spack-fenics/README.md

     spack repo list

-You should see the `builtin` repository which points at a folder containing the complete upstream Spack packages repository
+You should see the `builtin` repository which points at a folder containing the complete upstream Spack packages repository, e.g.:

     [+] builtin    v2.2    /Users/jack.hale/.spack/package_repos/fncqgg4/repos/spack_repo/builtin